 The Banana House is located in the centre of Samos town, set in what was formerly a kindergarten.
 This renovated space comprises 3 classrooms, a kitchen, a chill-out room, showers and a large garden.

 The centre is run by a dedicated team of 10 international volunteers and around 30 volunteers from the refugee community, sharing responsibility for teaching, cooking, centre management and student welfare.

 Students accessing the centre attend classes in English, Greek and other creative subjects, as well as receiving a hot meal, showers and recreational activities.

 Monday - Friday we open to 18 - 23 year olds.
-On Saturdays and Sundays, we run dedicated sessions for under 18s and for women and girls.
+On Sundays, we run dedicated sessions for under 18s and for women and girls.

 A specialised learning environment for 2 - 7 year olds

 All children need safe spaces to learn and grow, but perhaps no group of children more so than those fleeing war-torn countries such as Syria, Afghanistan, Congo, Myanmar, and Angola.
 The Greek island of Samos lies just over a mile from the coast of Turkey, making it a major entry point for smugglers who crowd men, women and children into rafts that are often not seaworthy.

 The Nest is an age-appropriate, peaceful space staffed by an international coalition of teachers who are sensitive to the needs of young children.
 Bringing together the early years expertise of PILA, with the on-the-ground and educational focus of Action for Education, we’re working together to provide access to this safe haven for as many young children as possible.